-The charts from autumn and winter considered Iceland to be by far the safest travel destination.
+The charts from autumn and winter considered Iceland to be by far the

 Preparations have been unprecedentedly thorough.
 Language learning with a new method, Icelandic music, Icelandic movies in PÖFF (Black Nights Film Festival), sagas as well as in English translation as in KUMU's (Estonian National Art Museum) exhibition, daily politics and introduction into geology.
 Sagas by the way are bussinesslike in a nordic style describing the everyday life of vikings in 10-11 century.
 Marriage, killing eachother and trade.
 Very matter-of-fact, not pages after pages of tears and fine talk like the Georgians have it.
 News are a bit funny but Iceland probably is a little like village life.
 In the middle of January the first families of Syrian refugees arrived, the prime minister greeted them in the airport so that they became local celebrities for a few days.
 Whole nation could watch in the news how the kids jumped into swimming pool while it was snowing all around them.
 In the beginning of February some guys connected with the banking crisis again got real prison sentences.
 In the end of the news program a joyful young man usually explains something about sports to the news anchor who listens politely and then says, ok, very nice but let's hear about the weather now.